terriburns/Vim-On-The-Internet/README.md

 #Vim-On-The-Internet

 Here's a list of popular web pages that use vim bindings to navigate the site.
 (Typically this just means you can use `j` and `k` to navigate up and down.)
+Why?
+For fun. <a href="https://twitter.com/iamdevloper/status/588355053104267264">Vim vim vim<a/>.
 Submit a PR or make an issue to help keep this repo thorough + up to date.

 - <a href="https://asana.com">Asana</a>